 I am working with brides-to-be that are seeking something personal and non-traditional for their engagement ring.
 To create a ring that expresses not only your unique style but also reflects your special relationship, there are several routes you can consider.

-I am also seeing a rise in unique shaped diamonds like pear and marquise cut diamonds, not only in the center stone but as accents too.
-Emerald cut diamonds, especially set east west are getting a lot of attention these days.
-The consideration of alternative gemstones extent to diamonds too.
+I am also seeing a rise in unique shaped diamonds like pear diamond engagement rings and marquise cut diamond engagement rings, not only in the center stone but as accents too.
+Emerald cut diamond engagement rings, especially set east west are getting a lot of attention these days.
+The consideration of alternative gemstones extents to diamonds too.
 Diamond come in a variety of colors and black diamonds are some of the most popular.

 Bands that Stand Out